 Family Helicidae Rafinesque, 1815

 This almost exclusively Palaearctic family contains many genera and numerous species, is widely distributed over Europe, east to the Caucasus region, North Africa, the Atlantic archipelagos of Madeira and the Canary Islands, the Arabian Peninsula, the Middle East, and Asia Minor (Schileyko 2006).
 Only one species, Cepaea hortensis, is native to North America (Pearce et al. 2017), where it is largely restricted to areas immediately along the Atlantic coast.
-In addition to C. hortensis, three introduced species, belonging to two genera, are established in Canada.
+In addition to C. hortensis, four introduced species, belonging to three genera, are established in Canada.

 Subfamily Ariantinae Mörch, 1864

 Genus Arianta Leach in Turton, 1831

 - Arianta Leach in Turton 1831: 35; type species by monotypy: Helix arbustorum Linnaeus, 1758.

 Etymology.
 Named after Ariantas (Greek): king of Scythia, a kingdom in the Ponto-Caspian region of Eurasia.